nhsuk/manage-vaccinations-in-schools/docs/disaster-recovery.md

 ### Create a new IAM role for GitHub workflows

-In the AWS IAM console, create a new role for the GitHub workflows.
-Create a custom policy from `terraform/resources/github_actions_policy.json`.
-Also, attach the managed policies
+In the AWS IAM console, create a new role for the GitHub workflows to assume.

+- Create a custom policy from `terraform/resources/github_actions_policy.json`.
+- Define the trust policy either as `github_role_production_trust_policy.json` or `github_role_development_trust_policy.json` depending on whether the new account is a production account or not.

+- Attach the managed policies
   - `ReadOnlyAccess`
-- `ResourceGroupsTaggingAPITagUntagSupportedResources`

-to the role.
+  - `ResourceGroupsTaggingAPITagUntagSupportedResources` to the role.